 The classic Boxology framework [84] is based on eight elementary patterns (cf. Figure 1).
-The elementary patterns 1a-1d are elementary to generate a model in the first, in particular for both statistical as well as semantical models.
+The elementary patterns 1a-1d are elementary to generate a model, in particular for both statistical as well as semantical models.
 For instance, Pattern 1a shows how to train a statistical model (such as a neural network) using data (such as text or images).
 Pattern 1b shows how to create a semantic model (such as a knowledge graph) using symbols (such as triples).
-The elementary patterns 2a-2d are patterns that describe to use a model.
+The elementary patterns 2a-2d are patterns describing how to use a model.
 Pattern 2a, for example, shows a statistical model (such as a neural network) being used to deduce symbols, i.e. for a classification task.
 Pattern 2b depicts the application of a semantic model, for example when using it for reasoning.

-When seeking to apply any of the eight elementary patterns of the classic Boxology framework to represent a LLMs, however, it becomes apparent that such generative AI approaches are not adequately represented in these elementary patterns.
+When seeking to apply any of the eight elementary patterns of the classic Boxology framework to represent LLMs, however, it becomes apparent that such generative AI approaches are not adequately represented in these elementary patterns.
 While the main characteristic of generative AI systems is the ability to output new data for given input data, in the existing elementary patterns only symbols or models can be inferred.
 Therefore, we propose to extend the eight elementary patterns (Figure 1, 1a-1d and 2a-d) by introducing a new additional elementary pattern 2e (Figure 1).
-In contrast to the existing elementary patterns, this novel pattern allows to represent LLM-based neuro-symbolical systems since this pattern represents a model that can infer new data from data.
+In contrast to the existing elementary patterns, this novel pattern allows to represent LLMbased neuro-symbolical systems since this pattern represents a model that can infer new data from data.
 This new data can be an image, video, or text, depending on the type of model.
 For example, with GPT [8], LLaMa [20] and similar generative text models, new text is generated based on given input text.

 While we focus on textual models in this paper, it is worth mentioning that the pattern proposed in this section abstracts from the specifics of the type of data.
-The new elementary pattern 2e is thus transferable to other generative models and data types and applies also for example to image generation models [6, 35, 68, 89, 107], which can generate image data from text data.
+The new elementary pattern 2e is thus transferable to other generative models and data types and applies also for example to image generation models [6, 35, 68, 89, 106], which can generate image data from text data.
+Specifically this would mean that the type of input data would be data:text and the type of output data would be data:image.